KennethYangle/guidance_ws/README.md

 ![](figs/real.png)

-This repository provides a code base to simulation and flight experiment codes from the paper "*Fourier-based Image Phase Correlation Method for Velocity Estimation of Multicopters*".
+This repository provides a code base to simulation and flight experiment codes from the paper "*Absolute velocity estimation for multicopters based on phase correlation and monocular vision in unknown GPS-denied environments*".

 ## License and Citation